- Academic Freedom As It Pertains To Areas This Policy

 Trade Union representatives and members may use School systems for School-related Trade Union communications as regulated by the appropriate policy.

-SOAS staff should not make use of tools designed to mask their Internet browsing such as the use of the Tor browser without permission from either the Assistant Director (IS) or the Director of LIS.
+SOAS staff should not make use of tools designed to mask their Internet browsing such as the use of the Tor browser without permission from either any I&T Director or Cheif Information Officer.

 4.1 User Accounts